sleak-lbl/weekly-emails/items/jupyterlab.md

 the more detailed
 [changelog](https://jupyterlab.readthedocs.io/en/stable/getting_started/changelog.html).

 Progress is such that we believe we can upgrade to JupyterLab 3 soon.
-We are currently planning the upgrade for a short scheduled maintenance on Wednesday, May 19.
+We have planned the upgrade to coincide with the Cori maintenance, this Wednesday through Thursday, May 19-20.
 If all goes well after that maintenance, JupyterLab 3 will replace JupyterLab 2 at NERSC.